Skil 15-Amp Table Saw is the Best $300 Table Saw We’ve Tested

 As we made our cuts and got to learn the saw, we were keeping in mind that it’s a model designed to compete in the DIY/Prosumer space rather than as a premium professional model like Skilsaw.

-One thing we discovered as we were making our initial calibrations is that we have ~1/32-inch variance toward the end of the table.
+One thing we discovered as we calibrated the table saw is that we have ~1/32-inch variance toward the end of the table.
 It’s far enough out that it didn’t affect our trim cuts and it shouldn’t be a major issue cutting sheet goods.

 The actual cutting was a pleasant surprise for this level.
 In both sheet goods and 2x material, the motor is confident.
 There are definitely stronger saws at the professional level, but the cuts felt smooth and stable.